ArifTarp/BackendNodejs-FrontendAngular/README.md

 # NodejsBackend-AngularFrontend
-Back-end is NodeJs.
-Fron-end is Angular.
-Database is Mongodb.
-MongoDb in Mongodb Atlas Cloud environment.
+NodeJs in Back-end.
+Angular in Fron-end.
+Mongodb in Database.
+MongoDb used in Mongodb Atlas Cloud environment.